Avino Silver & Gold Mines Ltd. (ASM) Shares Up Despite Recent Market Volatility

 Current profitability levels for the company are sitting at:

-The net margin for Avino Silver & Gold Mines Ltd. stands at -18.35.
-The total capital return value is set at -2.42, while invested capital returns managed to touch -2.94.
-Equity return is now at value 4.80, with 4.10 for asset returns.
+The net margin for Avino Silver & Gold Mines Ltd. stands at +7.09.
+Equity return is now at value 3.20, with 2.70 for asset returns.

-Based on Avino Silver & Gold Mines Ltd. (ASM), the company’s capital structure generated 1.36 points at debt to equity in total, while total debt to capital is 1.34.
-Total debt to assets is 1.18, with long-term debt to equity ratio resting at 0.87.
-Finally, the long-term debt to capital ratio is 0.85.

 Conclusion

-In summary, Avino Silver & Gold Mines Ltd. (ASM) has had a better performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To put it simply, Avino Silver & Gold Mines Ltd. (ASM) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.